CharGolden-Games/Funkin-Char-HUD/README.md

 - Add an entry to your character JSON (Hex Color Code)

-in your character file add this after the name value, replacing `0xFF000000` with the hex color value you want:
+In your character file add this after the name value, replacing `0xFF000000` with the hex color value you want:

 > [!NOTE]
 > The color code MUST start with 0xFF